 - (i) Introduction with objectives

 - (ii) Review of literature in brief

-- (iii)Materials & methods
+- (iii) Materials & methods

-- (iv)Results
+- (iv) Results

 - (v) Discussion

-(vi)Summary
+- (vi) Summary

-Pattern of references/typing/figures will be same as in Ph.D thesis.
 Last date of submission will be 30th June without late fee.
-The evaluation of dissertation will be done by external examiner from a panel approved by PGBOS and internal examiner.
+The evaluation of dissertation will be done by external examiner from a panel approved by PGBOS and an internal examiner.
 The written part of dissertation report shall account for 250 of marks and the viva-voce will be conducted by a duly constituted board of examiners for the remaining 50 marks.
-Dissertation report will be evaluated on the basis of below given criteria.